sxnnywu/github-chapter-2-sandbox/README.md

-# GitHub Sandbox
+# GitHub Playground

 Just a little corner for experimenting with Git and GitHub through Codedex.

-Testing commits, branches, merges, and markdown.
+Trying out things like commits, branches, merges, and markdown.

 Nothing serious here 🚧